JuiceBox7/cmpm-170-Prototype-2-Solo/README.md

 ## Solo prototype for CMPM 170
-A one button game prototype.
+A one button game prototype for class at UCSC.

 # Prototype description
 An arcade style platform shooter.